Small gauge transformations and universal geometry in heterotic theories: Introduction

 \section{Introduction}

+We continue a programme of work developed in a recent series of papers \cite{Candelas:2016usb,Candelas:2018lib,McOrist:2016cfl} studying the moduli space $M$ of heterotic vacua realising $N=1$ supersymmetry in a ${\mathbb R}^{1,3}$ spacetime.
+In \cite{Candelas:2016usb} the natural K\"ahler metric for $M$ was constructed using a set of covariant derivatives; in \cite{Candelas:2018lib} it was realised these derivatives implied a natural geometric construction, known as a universal bundle, in which the geometric data of a heterotic vacuum was fibered over the moduli space.
+The purpose of this paper is two-fold: first to clarify and resolve certain confusions regarding the role of small gauge transformations in heterotic supergravity; and second to relate those outcomes to the universal bundle constructed in~\cite{Candelas:2018lib}.
+Our analysis is local in nature in the spirit of the earlier papers such as~\cite{Candelas:1990pi}.

--10pt In a recent series of papers \citeUS we developed a theory of derivatives for describing the moduli space $M$ of heterotic vacua realising $N=1$ supersymmetry in a $\IR^{1,3}$ spacetime, and used it to compute various properties such as the natural \K metric on $M$.
-We work at large radius, in which the supergravity approximation is valid and so the heterotic flux $H$ is subleading in $\ap$.
-These theories are defined by a complex $3$-fold $X$ with $c_1(X) {\=} 0$ and a hermitian form $\o$ as well as a holomorphic vector bundle $\ccE\to X$ with a connection $A$ satisfying the Hermitian--Yang--Mills equation and a well-defined three-form $H$.
-The anomaly relation yields a modified Bianchi identity for $H$. \beq \dd H ~=- \frac{\ap}{4} \Big( \tr (F^2) - \tr (R^2)\, \Big)~, \eeq while the supersymmetry relation implies the manifold is non-\K\footnote{In the above equations $R$ is the curvature two-form evaluated with the Hull connection $\Th^\H = \Th^\LC + \half H$.
-We denote by $x^m$ the real coordinates of $X$ and its complex coordinates by $(x^\m, x^\nb)$.
-The coordinates along $M$ are denoted by $y^a$, and complex coordinates by $(y^\a, y^\bb)$..
-In the following we will generally omit the wedge product symbol `$\wedge$' between forms, unless doing so would lead to ambiguity.} \beq H \= \dd^c \o~,\quad \dd^c \o \= \frac{1}{3!} J^m J^n J^p (\dd \o)_{mnp}~, \eeq where $J^m = J_n{}^m \dd x^n$ is a 1-form constructed out of the complex structure.
-For a fixed topology, these equation have parameters which describe families of heterotic vacua.
-The parameters are also coordinates for the manifold $M$.
-As in \cite{Anguelova:2010ed} we take a constant dilaton, which as argued there, is a consequence of demanding a well-defined supergravity approximation.
+We work at large radius, in which the supergravity approximation is valid and so take the heterotic flux $H$ to be subleading in $\alpha^{\backprime}$.
+These theories are defined by a complex $3$-fold $X$ with $c_1(X) = 0$ and a Hermitian form $\omega$ as well as a holomorphic vector bundle ${\mathcal E}\to X$ with a~connection $A$ satisfying the Hermitian--Yang--Mills (HYM) equation and a~well-defined three-form~$H$.
+The anomaly relation yields a modified Bianchi identity for $H$,